yanyan-li/Structure-SLAM-PointLine/README.md

-# Structure-SLAM(PL)
+# PL SLAM
 This platform provide a real-time monocular SLAM method that computes the camera trajectory and a sparse 3D reconstruction by leveraging point (ORB) and line (LSD) features.
 We provide examples to run the system on the [ICL NUIM dataset](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html).

+If you are interested in more structure information about indoor SLAM, we command you to check our [PlanarSLAM](https://github.com/yanyan-li/PlanarSLAM) that proposes ManhattanWorld/VanishingDirection and other modules.

 ​       ![teas](images/teas.png)

 # 1. License

-Structure-SLAM(PL) is released under a [GPLv3 license](https://github.com/raulmur/StructureSLAM/blob/master/License-gpl.txt).
+PL-SLAM is released under a [GPLv3 license](https://github.com/raulmur/StructureSLAM/blob/master/License-gpl.txt).
 For a closed-source version of Structure-SLAM(PL) for commercial purposes, please contact me yanyan.li at tum.de

 # 2. Prerequisites
 We have tested the library in **Ubuntu** **16.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.